FACTION BRIEF

 The Second Threshold

-Mother Soledad has experienced what she calls "the second threshold" — reached after approximately six hours of sustained practice.
+Mother Soledad has experienced what she calls "the second threshold" — a state beyond the occupied silence, reached after approximately six hours of sustained practice.
 She describes it as "the silence turning transparent."

-The Quiet Room's anti-surveillance properties match the Keepers' needs with suspicious precision.
-The space was not built for them, but it fits them as though it were.
+The Quiet Room's natural anti-surveillance properties match the Keepers' needs with suspicious precision.
+The space was not built for them.
+But it fits them as though it were.

 The Emergence Faithful